Doctors: Home tests can detect current COVID-19 strains

 Are tests covered under insurance?

 The federal government still requires insurance companies to cover COVID-19 tests, Bulbin said.
 Leslie Moran, a senior vice president with the New York Health Plan Association, an umbrella group representing 29 health insurance companies, said that is the case with almost all insurance companies in the state — customers should be able to get the tests for free.
 Meanwhile, the federal government is also mailing out a third round of free test kits to families who want them.
-In this round, households can receive eight free rapid antigen tests.
-That brings to sixteen the total tests offered per household so far.
+In this round, households can receive four free rapid antigen tests.

 What is the latest guidance on masking?